 Rating 8.4, Prices start from $50 for a double room

 DoubleTree by Hilton Phuket Banthai Resort offers accommodation in Patong.
 WiFi is available in public areas and in some rooms.
-The property offers an outdoor swimming pool, free parking, bar, and restaurant.
+The property offers an outdoor swimming pool, free parking, a bar, and a restaurant.

 The rooms are modern air-conditioned rooms with a private balcony, flat-screen satellite TV, a safe, and a minibar.
 The private bathroom comes with shower facilities and free toiletries.